The bubbling resentment towards new open-plan corporate workspaces finally has something to rest its hat on.

 There’s definitely an upside to a coworking community being able to connect with one another in an open-plan workspace design.
 So what about the supposed detriments of an open-plan setting?

 In the workspace design satisfaction study, individuals were asked to score their workspace on a variety of metrics and provide an overall satisfaction score with their workspace.
 In shared work environments, the factors causing the greatest amount of dissatisfaction were “sound privacy” and “visual privacy”.

 Interestingly, the study found that the “amount of space” not only received poor scores across all office types, it was also the greatest determinant of overall satisfaction.
 With the exception of private offices, over 15% of respondents weren’t happy with the amount of space available.

 From a coworking perspective, these results are surprising.
 Coworkers are the highest-density worker population (higher than any open-plan corporate workspace), and yet value their workspace so much so that they pay to be in it.

-Based on the study results, coworkers should be some of the unsatisfied with their workspace and yet they tend to be some of the happiest.
+Based on the study results, coworkers should be unsatisfied with their workspaces, and yet they tend to be some of the happiest.

 So what can we learn from coworking?

 Insufficient privacy isn’t the direct outcome of an open-plan office, but a poorly-designed space.
 There’s a big difference between creating an open-plan office and a user-oriented collaborative workspace.